Technowise/spottit/README.md

   * Enhanced the app experience using Webview feature of devvit - added tool to zoom/pan image.
 * 0.0.15
   * Making use of web-view that allows pinch and zoom, updated the devvit version to 0.11.6.
+* 0.0.19
+  * Migrated to new web-view which allows to go full screen on mobile app, and wide modal view in desktop.

 ## Links
 ### Demo